madsh0402/Forecasting-energy-consumption/Website content files/Forecasting/Framework/Framework.md

 ## 5.1 Framework

-This section of the thesis will outline the framework adopted to forecast energy consumption across the customer groups.
+This section of the thesis will outline the framework adopted to forecast energy consumption.
 The primary dataset comprises time series data where \\( Y_t \\) represents the consumption variable (dependent variable) and \\( X_t \\) denotes a set of independent variables influencing consumption.
 A critical preprocessing step involves the application of MSTL, for decomposing the time series data to eliminate underlying trend and seasonality from \\( Y_t \\) , returning the remainders \\( R_t \\) , these remainders represent the detrended and deseasonalized consumption data.
 Chapter 3.1.2.6 offers a more detailed description of MSTL.

 Categorical variables were transformed into dummy variables and normalizing numerical variables through min-max scaling.
 Independent variable \\( X_t \\) are then lagged to \\( X_{t-h} \\) , where \\( h \\) is the horizon, to facilitate prediction into the future.